CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 #### Non-interactive use

 Further to interactive jobs, R scripts can be run non-interactively using batch job files.
-Further to the following examples, [see this link](../computing/running/creating-job-scripts.md) for additional information.
+In addition to the following examples, [see this link](../computing/running/creating-job-scripts.md) for more information.
 Batch job files can be submitted to the batch job system as follows:

 ```bash
 sbatch batch_job_file.sh